Citrate Utilization Test: Principle, Procedure, Results

 The citrate utilization test is commonly employed as part of a group of tests, the IMViC (Indole, Methyl Red, VP, and Citrate) tests, that distinguish between members of the Enterobacteriaceae family based on their metabolic by-products.

-Citrate utilization can be used to distinguish between coliforms such as Klebsiella aerogenes (formerly Enterobacter aerogenes) (+ve) which occur naturally in the soil and in aquatic environments from fecal coliforms such as Escherichia coli (-ve) whose presence would be indicative of fecal contamination.
+Citrate utilization can be used to distinguish between coliforms such as Klebsiella aerogenes (formerly Enterobacter aerogenes) (+ve) which occur naturally in the soil, and aquatic environments from fecal coliforms such as Escherichia coli (-ve), whose presence would be indicative of fecal contamination.

 Principle of Citrate Utilization Test

-When an organic acid such as citrate (remember Krebs cycle) is used as a carbon and energy source, alkaline carbonates and bicarbonates are produced which increase the pH of the medium, resulting in the color change.
+When an organic acid such as citrate (remember Krebs cycle) is used as a carbon and energy source, alkaline carbonates and bicarbonates are produced, increasing the medium’s pH, resulting in the color change.

 Utilization of exogenous citrate requires the presence of citrate transport proteins (permeases).
 Upon uptake by the cell, citrate is cleaved by citrate lyase to oxaloacetate and acetate.
 The oxaloacetate is then metabolized to pyruvate and CO2.